horenbergerb/horenbergerb.github.io/_posts/2022-11-21-newtonslawofcooling.md

 No morals to this story.
 I just thought this was a fun concept and a cool historical oddity.
 Thanks for reading!

+Oh, addendum: a challenge to my readers.
+Erin asked me an interesting question: if Newton didn't write the equation, then when did the modern formulation of the cooling law first appear?
+If you can solve this, I'd be very pleased.